uberman1/openinterview/TESTING_README.md

 4. Playwright's bundled browsers need dependencies that can't be installed

 ### This Affects
-- ❌ New tests created in this PR
+- ❌ New tests created in this PR (`tests/*.spec.ts`, `tests/*.spec.js`)
 - ❌ Existing tests in `/tests/e2e/`, `/tests/playwright/`, `/tests/specs/`
 - ❌ All Playwright-based automation in this environment

+**Note:** The CDN-free approach doesn't solve the environment dependency issue - it just makes manual testing easier and more reliable.

 ---